hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - rootkit
-  - Trojan malware attack
+  - <span style="color: #bb6600;">Trojan</span> malware attack
-  - a type of malware that is designed to infect a target PC and allow an attacker to install a set of tools that grant him persistent remote access to the computer
+  - a type of malware that is designed to infect a target PC and allow an attacker to install a set of tools that grant him <span style="color: #bb6600;">persistent remote access</span> to the computer
   - a program providing maliciously privileged access to a computer
   - types: 1) kernel; 2) user mode; 3) bootloader; 4) Memory rootkits